shariq1989/cookbook/content/recipe/kimchi_jigae.md

 #### Is kimchi jjigae keto?
 Is kimchi jjigae low-carb?

-Kimchi jjigae doesn't fit the macros for the keto diet, but it is great for low-carb.
+Kimchi jjigae doesn't fit the macros for the keto diet, but it suits a low-carb way of eating.
 We even calculated the macros to make it easier for you.

 * CARBS– 9 Net Carbs
 * PROTEIN– 14g